Credit card consolidation is just one form of debt consolidation. You can consolidate your credit card debt in one of three ways:

 If you go the balance transfer route, you would transfer the balances on each of your cards to a single, low- or no-interest card.
 You would then pay down the balance on the new card.

 If you choose a debt management firm, they negotiate with your creditors for lower monthly payments and reduced interest.
 You would then make a single payment to the company, which would pay each of your creditors the agreed-upon monthly amount.

 How Does Debt Consolidation Affect Your Credit Score?

 How debt consolidation affects your credit score depends on your commitment to becoming debt free.
-If you’re serious about getting out of debt, and if you alter your spending habits to reflect that, debt consolidation can help you work toward a better score.
+If you’re serious about getting out of debt, and you alter your spending habits to reflect that, debt consolidation can help you work toward a better score.
 However, if you take out a personal loan or use a balance transfer card only to free up credit that you continue to use, debt consolidation will only do more harm than good.

 Can Debt Consolidation Help Your Credit Score?